 When it comes to getting a website up, there’s never been an easier time.
 Weebly is one of the fastest growing and longest standing brands in the website building space.
 They were mentioned in the first edition of the 4-Hour Workweek.
-Ever since, they’ve grown and continued to revise their software.
+Ever since then, they’ve grown and continued to revise their software.
 I recently gave Weebly a try for a small project, along with several other website builders.
-Here’s my 6 pros, 3 cons and full Weebly review.
+Here’s my 6 pros, 3 cons, and full Weebly review.

 Check out Weebly’s Plans & Pricing here.

 But first, a bit of an overview on website builders in general.
 Whether you go drag and drop builder; an installed Content Management System (CMS), or hand-coded HTML files, there’s a lot of considerations that go into building a website.

 In the end, you really want someone to type in a website address and see your information, presented well with the right functionality in their browser.
 Whether you are building a simple personal website or running a business, the way you build your site determines a lot both long-term and short-term.

 In the long-term, the tools you use to set up your website affects your versatility, functionality, and, of course, your brand.
 In the short-term, it can certainly add/take away a lot of headaches.
 That said, just like choosing a physical house or office, there is no such thing as an absolute “best” or “top” choice.
 There’s only such thing as the right choice relative to your goals, experience, and circumstances.